Entries Tagged as 'career/business'

 Am I A Writer?

 That is a question I’ve been asking myself recently.
 Sure I like to write.
 In fact, it seems like I’ve been writing in one form or another over the past 10 years.
 In high school, I wrote for my school paper, the Guide Post.
-I enjoyed writing papers in college (especially this [...]
+I enjoyed writing papers in college (especially this essay).
+I had [...]

 Tuesday, December 16th, 2008